Mark-Bing-Wychock/Remarkable-Woman-Sleep-Study/README.md

 16. `Nap Duration`	- Duration of nap in HH:MM:SS.
 17. `Sleep Duration + Nap Duration`	- Duration of sleep plus the duration of the nap in HH:MM:SS.
 18. `Sleep Duration + Nap Duration (Sec)`	- Duration of sleep plus the duration of the nap converted to numeric seconds.
-19. `Did I wake Up?` - Binary (Yes/No) measure of whether	a wakeup occured in the middle of a sleep cycle (between Bedtime and Risetime).
+19. `Did I wake Up?` - Binary (Yes/No) measure of whether	a wakeup occured in the middle of a sleep cycle (between Bed Time and Rise Time).
 Only counted once if there's multiple wakeups.
 20. `Wakeup Time`	- Time wakeup (or longest wakeup if multiple instances) occured in HH:MM:SS AM/PM.
 21. `Fall Back Asleep Time`	- Time when sleep resumed in HH:MM:SS AM/PM format.
 22. `Wakeup Duration`	- Duration of the interruption in sleep in HH:MM:SS.